JWLoubser55/CoCX/classes/classes/Scenes/Readme.md

 ### Overriding AI

-To better understand which function to override for monster behaviour customization, here combat call flow is shown:
+To better understand which function to override for monster behavior customization, here combat call flow is shown:

 1. Player selects some combat action (`event 5000`).
 2. `enemyAI()` is called, which just contains call to...
-    1. `monster.doAI()`, and this method could be overriden.
+    1. `monster.doAI()`, and this method could be overridden.
 By default:
     2. If monster is stunned, frightened, constricted or otherwise has chance to skip its turn, `monster.handleStun()`, `handleFear()`, `handleConstricted()` methods are called.
 If they `return true`, said effect is ignored.
          1. Their default implementations just